coyorkdow/cosched/README.md

 A simple c++20 coroutine scheduler with only single header.

-Let's start from basic examples.
+Let's start from several examples.

-**1. Recursive call**
+## Example: Recursive call

 The following snippet shows a recursive coroutine which calculate fibonacci number in a most naive way.
 We can `co_await` a `task<Tp>` object and get its result.
-If the current coroutine is running in a scheduler, `co_await` will lead an asynchronous invocation, the caller coroutine will be suspended until the callee coroutine finish.
+If the current coroutine is running in a scheduler, `co_await` will lead an asynchronous invocation and the caller coroutine will be suspended until the callee coroutine is finished.
 However, we can also synchronized a coroutine by `task<Tp>::get`, which allows us call a coroutine from a normal function.
 ```c++
 #include "cosched.hpp"